pagemedev/pageme-matrix-docker-ansible-deploy/docs/faq.md

 - this one installs everything in a single directory (`/matrix` by default) and **doesn't "contaminate" your server** with files all over the place

 - this one **doesn't necessarily take over** ports 80 and 443.
-By default, it sets up [Traefik](https://doc.traefik.io/traefik/) for you there, but you can also [use your own webserver](configuring-playbook-own-webserver.md)
+By default, it sets up nginx for you there, but you can also [use your own webserver](configuring-playbook-own-webserver.md)

 - this one **runs everything in Docker containers**, so it's likely more predictable and less fragile (see [Docker images used by this playbook](container-images.md))